- Concept of a hybrid cloud for high-performance and data-intensive use cases

 - Services out of Open Telekom Cloud for ten of Europe’s leading public research organizations

 This €5.3 million joint Pre-Commercial Procurement (PCP) tender, led by CERN, will establish a European hybrid cloudplatform that will support high-performance, data-intensive scientific use-cases sponsored by 10 of Europe’s leading public research organizations and co-funded by the European Commission.
 A total of 28 multinational companies, SMEs and public research organisations organizations from 12 countries submitted bids during the summer.
-Next to T-Systems and Huawei another three consortia are selected to develop their concepts for an European science cloud.
+Next to T-Systems another three consortia are selected to develop their concepts for an European science cloud.

 As part of an earlier procurement in 2016, CERN and T-Systems evaluated the capabilities of the Open Telekom Cloud in a 3-months pilot.
 “Following the extensive tests, it has become apparent, that Open Telekom Cloud can support the high-performance and data-intensive workloads required”, summarizes Andreas Falkner, Vice President Open Telekom Cloud from T-Systems.